cassiofag/pokeapi-md/README.md

 Please run ```bundle install```, ```rails db:migrate``` and ```rails db:seed``` before run the application

+# Object
+The Pokemon object has all attributes bellow, at the side of each one there is a list of validations performed on them.

+- "pokedex_number": Mandatory, has to be a number and has to be greater than 0.
+- "name": Mandatory, has to be unique.
+- "type_1": Mandatory.
+- "type_2": Optional.
+- "total": Mandatory, has to be a number, has to be greater than 0 and has to be exactly the sum of (hp, attack, defense, sp_atk, sp_def and speed).
+- "hp": Mandatory, has to be a number and has to be greater than 0.
+- "attack": Mandatory, has to be a number and has to be greater than 0.
+- "defense": Mandatory, has to be a number and has to be greater than 0.
+- "sp_atk": Mandatory, has to be a number and has to be greater than 0.
+- "sp_def": Mandatory, has to be a number and has to be greater than 0.
+- "speed": Mandatory, has to be a number and has to be greater than 0.
+- "generation": Mandatory, has to be a number and has to be greater than 0.
+- "legendary": Mandatory, has to be either true or false.

 # Routes

 List of all pokemon paginated: